Last Updated on 09/04/2023 by Steve Wanjie

 Buy avigatos that are not too hard or too soft.
 They should be firm but yield to gentle pressure when touched.

-To prevent browning, add lime juice to the exposed flesh of the Avocado from the cut end up about one inch before refrigerating it for up to two weeks.
+To prevent browning, add lime juice to the exposed flesh of the Avocado from the cut and end up about one inch before refrigerating it for up to two weeks.

 The Healthiest Avocado Recipes to Make for Breakfast, Lunch, Dinner, and Dessert